Touch rugby: Features

 Touch rugby has a number of differences from the traditional games, including its simplicity (it requires very little equipment or goalposts), its ease of learning, and the decreased likelihood of injury.
-As a result, it is a popular social game; mixed-gender and women-only games are also very popular in the UK, where Touch Rugby is played in many popular centres around England and Scotland.
-Touch Rugby League is a growing competition in Brisbane, Australia.
+As a result, it is a popular social game; mixed-gender and women-only games are also very popular in the UK, where touch rugby is played in many popular centres around England and Scotland.
+Touch Rugby League is a growing competition in Australia.
 Touch rugby is also gaining popularity in the United States.
 The USA Touch association hosts an annual national championship.
-In 2019, 27 clubs from cities across the USA registered teams into 6 competitive divisions.
+In 2019, 27 clubs from cities across the USA registered teams into six competitive divisions.
 The sport is known as "Touch" in many parts of the world.

 Beach touch is also popular.
 Social touch games in South Africa are played barefoot, while 1-touch or six down is played with cleats that have no more than 10 studs on each foot.

-Since 1988, the Federation of International Touch has organized 9 World Cup championships.
+Since 1988, the Federation of International Touch has organized nine World Cup championships.
 Typically, Australia and New Zealand have dominated as champions and runner-ups in each of the now 11 competitive divisions.
-Every 4 years, a member country is selected to host the tournament.
+Every four years, a member country is selected to host the tournament.
 In 2019, the World Cup was hosted in Kuala Lumpur, Malaysia and welcomed 28 participating nations.
-The 2023 FIT World Cup host has yet to be announced.
+The 2024 FIT World Cup was hosted in Nottingham, England at the University of Nottingham.
+The 2024 FIT World Cup had 4,000 players from 39 nations competing in 187 teams across 13 categories.
+The 2028 FIT World Cup host country is New Zealand.